Buying an EV just got more affordable

-A change to the federal EV incentive that took effect Monday could widen access to EVs for low and middle-income buyers who want to go electric but have been excluded by high prices.
+A change to the federal EV incentive that took effect Monday could widen access for low and middle-income buyers who want to go electric but have been excluded by high prices.

 The clean vehicle tax credit, which offers up to $7,500 toward a new electric, hydrogen, or plug-in hybrid vehicle, and up to $4,000 for a used one, is now available as an instant rebate at approved dealers.
 Until now, buyers could not take advantage of the credit until they filed their taxes.